 State of Washington Classified Job Specification

-Works cooperatively with manufacturers and building inspectors in the interpretation of requirements for factory built housing, mobile homes, commercial coaches and recreational vehicles; and the preparation of effective correspondence;
+Works cooperatively with manufacturers and building inspectors in the interpretation and enforcement of requirements for factory-built housing, commercial structures,

 Performs other work as required.

 Knowledge of: basic construction, mathematic and mechanical practices; applicable federal, national and state laws, codes, rules, regulations and standards on the manufacture, distribution and installation of factory built commercial buildings, factory built housing, manufactured and mobile homes, commercial coaches, RVs, PMRVs, conversion vendor units, mobile medical units and factory temporary worker housing units.

 Ability to: read and interpret blueprints and apply applicable rules and regulations; explain technical requirements to professionals, laymen and other stakeholders; meet and deal effectively with others; prepare clear and concise reports.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 At journey-level in the building construction trades/craft(s) such as a licensed plumber or electrician, including one year of experience in an official capacity, reviewing and approving building plans for construction;